-The STDIN is saved to file descriptor 7 and the STDIN is redirected to a file.
+We saved the STDIN to file descriptor 7, and redirect the STDIN to a file.

-The STDIN reverted back to its original location after iterating over file lines.
+The STDIN reverted to its original location after iterating over file lines.

-The last read command just to make sure that STDIN is reverted back to and you can use the keyboard normally.
+The last read command just to make sure that STDIN is reverted, and you can use the keyboard normally.

-The file descriptors are closed automatically when the script exits.
+When the script exits, the file descriptors will close automatically.
 If you want to close the file descriptor yourself, redirect the file descriptor to this symbol &- it will be closed.

-As you can see, it gives error bad file descriptor because it is no longer exist.
+As you can see, it gives an error of bad file descriptor because it is no longer exist.

 The lsof command is used to list all the opened files on the system and background processes.